aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/lib/README.md

 # Shared Libraries

-Common utilities, configurations, and shared code used across the Connected Mobility Platform components.
+Common utilities, configurations, and shared code used across the Connected Mobility components.

 ## Overview